 The fat that builds up around the abdomen can be particularly damaging to your heart.
 If you haven’t checked your size lately, you’d better start now.

 Being overweight is a warning sign that you shouldn’t ignore.

 Do you think you need to lose weight?
 If so, remember that even a small amount of weight loss can be good for your heart.

 When you’re feeling depressed, it can be difficult to focus on doing things that are good for your health, like exercising.

 So, if you feel depressed, overwhelmed, or under a lot of stress, you should talk to your doctor or a mental health professional about it.

 Talking, exercise, and meditation therapy are all activities that can replace the bad habits that cause your mental state to worsen..

 This way, you’ll improve your mood and have more energy to take care of yourself.

-If you have to spend time with someone who can’t stop smoking, ask them to at least not smoke near you or indoors, such as in the house, office, or car.
+If you have to spend time with someone who can’t stop smoking, ask them to at least not smoke near you or to not do it indoors (in the house, office, car, etc).

 Plus, maybe with your help, they can drop this bad habit.It might interest you...